mattpe/bcwt/week5.md

    module.exports = router;
    ```

-1. Remoe `createUser` function from `controllers/userController.js` (or keep and update as an administrator level feature) and add/adapt something like following to `controllers/authController.js`:
+1. Remove `createUser` function from `controllers/userController.js` (or keep it and use as an administrator level feature) and add/adapt following to `controllers/authController.js`:

    ```javascript
    const register = async (req, res, next) => {